ExpressionEngine/ExpressionEngine-User-Guide/source/development/plugins.rst

       }
   }

-So how do we fetch the data contained within the tag pairs?
+So how do we fetch the content contained within the tag pairs?
 Using the following variable::

   ee()->TMPL->tagdata;